Charlie Daniels (footballer)

-Charles John Daniels (born 7 September 1986) is an English former professional footballer who played as a defender.
+Charles John Daniels (born 7 September 1986) is an English former professional footballer who plays as a defender for Westfield.

 Starting his career at Tottenham Hotspur, he experienced a number of loans before joining Leyton Orient.
 In 2012, he was signed by AFC Bournemouth, where he experienced promotion from League One and the Championship, staying with the club for the duration of the first spell in the Premier League.
 He finished his career with spells at Shrewsbury Town, Portsmouth and Colchester United.
-He is currently under 18s coach at Watford.
+He is under-21s coach at Watford.

 Career

 Early career

 Daniels was born in Harlow, Essex, and grew up in nearby Waltham Forest where he attended Highams Park School.
 He started his career playing for youth club Ridgeway Rovers and Interwood then moved onto Norwich City before joining Tottenham Hotspur's youth academy.
 He worked his way up through to the reserves, before earning his first professional contract in July 2005.

 Daniels spent time on loan at Chesterfield during the 2006–07 season, but sustained an injury in only his second game, and returned to Tottenham.

 In the summer of 2007, Leyton Orient boss, Martin Ling signed Daniels on loan for the entire League One season, after watching him regularly in the Tottenham reserves.

 Following his last game at Orient, Daniels was sent back to Tottenham, where he had a year remaining on his contract.
 In August 2008, he joined Gillingham on a one-month loan.
 He made his debut for Gillingham in a 1–0 home win over Accrington Stanley and scored his only goal for the club with a free kick in a 3–0 home win over Grimsby Town.
 Daniels then returned to Spurs at the end of September and expressed an interest in trying to break into the first team.

 Daniels returned to Orient in the January transfer window of 2009 on a free transfer.